Peace Studies and International Relations BA Hons - 2020 Entry

-A Level AAB
+A Level ABB

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects.
+International Baccalaureate 32 points overall with 16 points from the best 3 Higher Level subjects.